 This is a good option for those who want to focus on long-term savings.
 Maybe you haven’t been able to save as much recently because of unexpected expenses but want to boost your retirement account and focus on long-term savings.
 Remember, it’s never too early to start saving!

-Purchase an Investment Property
+Purchase another Property

 Pay for Home Improvements & Repairs

-HELOC vs. Cash-Out Refinance
+Cash-Out Refinance VS. HELOC

 The main difference between a HELOC and a cash-out refinance is that a HELOC is an additional mortgage, whereas a cash-out refinance replaces your current mortgage.
 A HELOC will require other monthly payments in addition to your monthly mortgage payments.
 Additionally, HELOCs typically have higher interest rates than cash-out refinances.